gdg-wisdom/wisdom-2016/README.md

 ![GDG Wisdom Logo](https://github.com/gdg-wisdom/wisdom-2016/raw/master/gdg-wisdom-logo.png)

 This is a Google Developer Groups (GDG) created *living document* that is community-owned, multi-lingual, and publicly accessible.
-The latest version of this book can be found [online at GitBook](http://gdg-wisdom.gitbooks.io/gdg-wisdom-2016/).
+The latest version of this book can be found [online at ebook (pdf, epub, mobi)](http://gdg-wisdom.gitbooks.io/gdg-wisdom-2016/).

 The goal is to **collect and curate knowledge that can help GDG organizers run and manage their community, events, activities and partnerships.**